tragisch/bazel-registry/README.md

 # add this bazel registry
 common --registry=https://raw.githubusercontent.com/tragisch/bazel-registry/main
-# by adding the bazelboost registry the BCR gets removed so you must add it here as well
+# by adding this registry the BCR gets removed so you must add it here as well
 common --registry=https://bcr.bazel.build
 ```